-Look for trees with healthy, well-colored needles.
-Avoid those that show brown tips, are yellowing or shedding.
-Container-grown trees should not be rootbound.
-Check to see that the root ball of a balled-and-burlapped tree is firm.
+- If the tree is container-grown, ensure the root system is kept moist and not bound by the container.
+If the tree is balled and burlapped, check to see the root ball is firm.
 Trees with loose or pancaked root balls are unlikely to survive.
 After purchase, be especially careful to avoid injury to the tree’s root system.
 Do not carry the tree by its trunk or drop the tree on its root ball.

 Care of the Tree in the Home

-The high temperatures and low humidity levels in houses are stressful to trees.
-Follow these tips to give your tree the best care and help ensure success.
+High temperatures and low humidity levels in houses are stressful to trees.
+Follow these tips to give the tree the best care and help ensure success.

 - Keep the tree in the house for no more than 7 to 10 days.

 - After the holidays, readjust the tree to outdoor temperatures by placing it in the designated unheated, sheltered storage area outside for several days prior to planting.
 Planting the tree as soon as possible after the holidays is important.
 Do not wait until spring.

 - Ensure the planting site has well-drained soil and full sun and is appropriate for the mature tree’s size.

 - Dig a hole that is the same depth and at least twice as wide as the root ball.
 Do not plant the tree too deep, as this can cause bark deterioration and eventually death.